bRanger82/WohnwandLED/README.md

 There are some reasons why I did not simply went into the next electronic store and bought a pre-made LED-stripe:
 - I want to get more into electronics, what is better than learning by doing? (no, this time no smoke esacped during testing)
-- pre-made LED stripes controller works, in most cases, only with LED strip from the same company.
-So you have to replace your current LED stripes which is, in my opinion, nonsense
+- pre-made LED strips controller works, in most cases, only with LED strip from the same company.
+So you have to replace your current LED strips which is, in my opinion, nonsense
-- even if there is at least one LED stripe controller for your LED strips, you get one more IR remote control device (yes, one MORE)
+- even if there is at least one LED strip controller for your LED strips, you get one more IR remote control device (yes, one MORE)
-- a pre-made LED stripe controller does only what it is supposed to do.
+- a pre-made LED strip controller does only what it is supposed to do.
 And this leads us to the biggest advantage of DIY projects: you can define anything by your own.

 Nevertheless this project has also a few downsides:
 - you need a specific PCB or at least a template solder mask to create the circuit (if you do not want to have it on a bread-board)